TITLE 71: PUBLIC BUILDINGS, FACILITIES AND REAL PROPERTY

 j) The display of commercial signs, placards, or other forms of advertisement, or the sale, display, or vending of commercial products or articles in the buildings or on the grounds is prohibited, except pursuant to contract with the State Government.

 l) No person or organization shall damage, destroy, remove, deface, defile, tarnish, or injure in any way State property within the buildings or on the grounds thereof.
-All persons and organizations engaging in this type of prohibited activity will be responsible for all costs, expenses, damages, and liability resulting from their own actions or the actions of persons or organizations controlled or directed by them at the time of the damage to state property.
+All persons and organizations engaging in this type of prohibited activity will be responsible for all costs, expenses, damages, and liability resulting from their own actions or the actions of persons or organizations controlled or directed by them at the time of the damage to State property.

-(Source: Amended at 26 Ill.
+(Source: Amended at 42 Ill.
 Reg.
-9948, effective June 24, 2002)
+188, effective December 19, 2017)